-A state school asks students to pay for stationery and a workbook that students are entitled to keep.
+- 63. A state school charges students for stationery packs and optional workbooks that students are entitled to keep.
 The payment is made for the supply of the stationery and the work book and is consideration.
-Therefore, GST is chargeable on the payment.
+Therefore, GST is chargeable on the payment. - 64.
+(The school may occasionally waive a payment for stationery by some students but this does not mean that the payments for stationery made by other students are not made for the supply of stationery.)